r0nlt/healthcare/README.md

 **License:** MIT
 **Repository:** https://github.com/r0nlt/Space-Radiation-Tolerant

 A C++ framework for implementing machine learning models that can operate reliably in radiation environments, such as space.
 This framework implements industry-standard radiation tolerance techniques validated against NASA and ESA reference models.
+Our recent breakthrough (v0.9.3) demonstrates that properly designed neural networks can actually achieve improved performance under radiation conditions.

 ## Table of Contents